techlobo/ATX_Switch/DIY_PiKVM/ATX_Switch_connector_board_for_Pi/README.md

 - Pi4 GPIO expansion header
   - The design uses a [2x20 three layer heightened 2.54mm GPIO header](https://www.aliexpress.com/item/1005005366790021.html?spm=a2g0o.order_list.order_list_main.33.71011802gTyL6x) to provide clearance to Pi4 USB3 / Ethernet connectors, and match up with the mounting slots in the case front.

-- OLED
+- OLED header
-- Fan (PWM enabled)
+- Fan (PWM enabled) header
   - [KF2510 3+1P male connector](https://www.aliexpress.com/item/1005002905132620.html?spm=a2g0o.order_list.order_list_main.68.71011802gTyL6x) provided for keyed operation with Noctua NF-A4x10 5V PWM fan.
 Can also be used with 2-4pin fans using Dupont 2.54mm female connectors.
   - [4-pin SH1.0 connector](https://www.aliexpress.com/item/4001225684969.html?spm=a2g0o.order_list.order_list_main.11.71011802gTyL6x) for use with suitable fans (e.g. new Pi5 40x40x10 PWM fan)
   - Note1 - PWM pin is grounded via 4.7Kohm resistor to enable fan to be stopped when PiKVM is halted.
   - Note2 - Tacho (RPM) pin is available but doesn't always seem to work reliably with PiKVM software (sometimes reports that fan is not working).
 I didn't investigate this exhaustively as PWM operation worked fine, so just ended up not configuring the 'hall_pin' in /etc/kvmd/fan.ini

-- Audio from C790 HDMI-to-CSI adapter
+- Audio header (from C790 HDMI-to-CSI adapter)

 *Note - the alternative pins detailed for +3.3V and Ground are in case you want to wire up your own RJ45 connector.*